CyVerse-learning-materials/foss/docs/02_project_management.md

     ```

     This approach to automating repetitive tasks is something we'll dig into even deeper in later lessons.

+### Breakout Discussion

+Now we will do a breakout discussion section to talk about research objects

 ### Other Resources